 How To Short Sell: 10 Tips To Get You Started

 Proceed With Caution

-This cannot be stressed enough when it comes to shorting stocks.
+This cannot be stressed enough when it comes to shorting shares of stock.
 When you short a stock, the potential loss is infinite as there is technically no limit to how high the stock can climb.

 Use Stop Orders

-These order types will help you minimize your risk and cut your losses before they get out of hand.
+Learn how to start investing and learn to use stop order will help you minimize your risk and cut your losses before they get out of hand.

 Understand How to Use Margin

-Shorting is best used as a tool for hedging
+Shorting shares of stock is best used as a tool for hedging

 If used properly, short selling can be a great tool to hedge your position.
 This means to protect yourself against losses on other long (bought) positions.